XOR-LIFE/node-production/README.md

 * **Allow External Access To MongoDB**

 Right now we have configured UFW to allow external access to our machine with Mongo port, but still, Mongo itself isn't configured for external access. even though the default port is open, the database server is currently listening on 127.0.0.1.
-To permit remote connections, you must include a publicly-routed IP address for your server to `mongo.conf` file.
+And to permit remote connections, you must include a publicly-routed IP address for your server to `mongo.conf` file.

 By default, MongoDB authorizes all logs from the local machine.
 There are no problems while the application is developing.

 However, because you have to enable authentication, you might run into issues when the application is ready and you have to deploy it, So you need to configure it.

+_**Note: You only allow external access of mongo if your node application is on another machine or if you want to access it through applications such as Robo 3T, but if your node application is running on the same machine where mongo is installed then you won't have to bind mongo IP.
+Binding also could be on LAN scale or WAN scale, it all depends on where are your node and mongo installed.**_

 1. Allow remote connections, to bind MongoDB to all network interfaces open the config file `/etc/mongod.conf`:
 ```